 — Strasbourg —

 It is rightly called the ‘Capital of Christmas’ of France!
 The fairytale-like market setup houses over 300 market stalls.
 The scenery looks straight out of a storybook!
 Expect half-timbered houses, a cute house near Place du Château decorated with cute bears and twinkling decorative lights everywhere.
-Must-try dishes are Nut’Alsace — mouth-watering hazelnut cocoa spread, Choucroute, Bretzel.
+Must-try dishes are Nut’Alsace — mouth-watering hazelnut cocoa spread, Choucroute, and Bretzel.

 Location: Place de la Cathédrale and Place Kléber, Place Gutenberg, Place Broglie, Place du Château